 Tuesday Stanley, Ed.
 D. was appointed the seventh president of Westmoreland County Community College by the college’s board of trustees April 23, 2014.

-She serves on board of directors of the Economic Growth Connection, Westmoreland-Fayette Workforce Investment Board, Challenger Learning Center, Westmoreland Chamber of Commerce and Westmoreland Museum of American Art.
-She is a member of the Westmoreland County Forum for Workforce Development, Westmoreland County Comprehensive Plan Advisory Committee, American Association of Community Colleges (AACC) Commission on Institutional Infrastructure and Technology, and currently serves as chair of Pennsylvania Commission Information and Data Advisory Committee.
+She serves on the board of directors of the Economic Growth Connection, Westmoreland-Fayette Workforce Investment Board, Challenger Learning Center, Westmoreland Chamber of Commerce, Westmoreland Museum of American Art and the advisory board for HERDI, Higher Education Research & Development Institute.
+She is a member of the Westmoreland County Forum for Workforce Development, Westmoreland Cultural Trust and the Westmoreland County Comprehensive Plan Advisory Committee.